pypy/pypy.org/posts/2025/04/prospero-in-rpython.md

 `0b0...011111111`, which inversely means that we don't care about the upper 56 bits.
 Therefore the whole expression can be optimized to `a >> 56`.

-For Fidget, we can observe that for the resulting pixel values, the value of the result is not used at all, only its sign.
+For the Prospero challenge, we can observe that for the resulting pixel values, the value of the result is not used at all, only its sign.
 Essentially, every program ends implicitly with a `sign` operation that returns `0.0` for negative values and `1.0` for positive values.
 For clarity, I will show this `sign` operation in